The DESI Y1 RR Lyrae catalog II: The metallicity dependency of pulsational properties, the shape of the RR Lyrae instability strip, and metal rich RR Lyrae: Double-mode pulsators and [Fe/H]

 \section{Double-mode pulsators and [Fe/H]}

 The ratio of the first-overtone period to the fundamental mode period of RRd stars provides reddening independent insights on the physical properties of these stars.
 Indeed, the position of RRd stars in the first-overtone to fundamental period ratio ($P_{\rm 1O}/P_{\rm F}$) versus fundamental mode period ($P_{\rm F}$) space, the so-called Petersen diagram \citep[][]{Petersen1973}, has been extensively studied both empirically \citep[see e.g.,][]{Soszynski2019,Chen2023,Braga2022} and theoretically \citep[with the use of pulsation models; see e.g.,][]{Cox1980,Bono1996,Popielski2000}.
 In the Petersen diagram, RRd stars follow a well-defined sequence, as a consequence of the impact of luminosity, stellar mass, \teff, and chemical composition on these stars' periods \citep[stemming from the van Albada and Baker relations;][]{vanAlbada1971}.
 Furthermore, ``anomalous'' RRd stars have been classified based on their position in the Petersen diagram, where they lie above or below the locus of the period ratio-$P_{\rm F}$ distribution of ``classical'' RRd stars.
 These stars have been detected in multiple environments \citep[][]{Jurcsik2015,Soszynski2016} and appear to be less common than classical RRd stars, overall.
-Anomalous RRd stars often display indications of long-term amplitude, period, and phase modulation \citep[see e.g.,][]{Soszynski2014, Smolec2015, Netzel2022}, the so-called Blazhko effect \citep[][]{Blazhko1907} \citep[which has been observed among different RRL types; see e.g.,][and references therein]{Catelan2015}, and are characterized by fundamental modes that are more dominant than their first overtones.
+Anomalous RRd stars often display indications of long-term amplitude, period, and phase modulation \citep[see e.g.,][]{Soszynski2014, Smolec2015, Netzel2022}, the so-called Blazhko effect \citep[][]{Blazhko1907}\footnote{The Blazhko effect was originally observed in RRab stars, and later in RRc stars, before found in anomalous RRd variables \citep[see e.g.,][and references therein]{Catelan2015}.}, and are characterized by dominant fundamental modes.

-As pointed out by \citet{Soszynski2019}, the incident rate of double-mode RRLs displays indications of a strong function of metallicity \citep[see e.g.,][]{Soszynski2014,Soszynski2016,Jurcsik2015,Varma2024}.
+As pointed out by \citet{Soszynski2019}, the incidence rate of double-mode RRLs displays indications of a strong function of metallicity \citep[see e.g.,][]{Soszynski2014,Soszynski2016,Jurcsik2015,Varma2024}.
 Moreover, the iron abundance of RRd stars plays a role in the position of these stars in the Petersen diagram, as suggested by previous studies \citep[e.g.,][]{Bono1996,Popielski2000} and recently empirically characterized by \citet{Braga2022}, \citet{Chen2023}, and \citet{Nemec2024}.
 Here, we take advantage of the sizable sample of field RRd stars observed by DESI in Y1 (107 stars) to further investigate this dependency.